blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 My first thought here was that it might have been to get around multi-factor authentication.
 I know that some banks require MFA for the first transaction to a new payee, but don't for subsequent ones.
 So even if Vishal could log into the account, he couldn't make a transaction without the MFA device.
 Turns out Kenji doesn't use MFA though, so perhaps not.
 Or maybe he does, and just doesn't realise it.

 Some banking apps require a one-time password sent via SMS upon installation, but send future OTPs to the app directly and enter them automatically.
 Kenji claimed that he didn't see a push notification of the sort either, though.
-Maybe the user is only prompted for MFA on large transactions, but making a small transaction once is enough to bypass the MFA requirement for future transactions?
+Maybe the user is only prompted for MFA on large transactions to a new account, but making a small transaction once is enough to bypass the MFA requirement for future transactions?
 I feel like I might be grasping a bit at this point.
 A little experimentation with a friend could probably solve this one.

 Alternatively, sending the money back to Vishal may have revealed some kind of information that he previously didn't have, but needed to make the transactions.
 These payment logs are largely nondescript as far as I'm aware, but depending on the institution, I wonder if they might include a BSB and account number.
 If we go by the assumption that Vishal initially sent $30 via _PayID_, then he might not have known Kenji's BSB and account number initially.